Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 .. [#] See ``priv/for-testing/test-static-website-A/to-test-for-errors``, which was created precisely for that.
 Note that its permissions have been restored to sensible values, as otherwise that directory was blocking the OTP release generation.

-- log rotation results in timestamped, compressed files such as ``access-for-bar.localhost.log.2019-12-31-at-22h-03m-35s.xz``; note that the timestamp corresponds to the moment at which the rotation took place (hence not the time range of these logs, more an upper bound of it)
+- log rotation results in timestamped, compressed files such as ``access-for-bar.localhost.log.2019-12-31-at-22h-03m-35s.xz``; note that the timestamp corresponds to the moment at which the rotation took place (hence not the time range of these logs; more an upper bound thereof)

 - to test whether a combination of EPMD port and cookie is legit, one may use for example::